kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 When you're writing Kyma documentation, refer to the following guidelines for grammar, capitalization, and preferred word choices.
 These guidelines help that all contributors write in the same way to ensure a uniform flow throughout the whole Kyma documentation.

+> **TIP:** In case of any further doubts concerning the style and standards of writing, see [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/).

 ## Grammar

 These are the generally accepted grammar rules for writing Kyma documentation.